shashikumar04433/DevOps-/Gitlab Installation and setup CICD/Gitlab CiCd using GitRunner on Windows.md

                 Step3:
-                * Then run cmd as Administartor and copy the path of the gitlab runner and paste in cmd.
+                * Then run cmd as Administartor and copy the path of the <gitlab runner of your local where gitlab runner downloaded> and                    paste in cmd.

                 Step4: